bvreede/OAmonitoring/README.md

 All reports can be written up in this file, simply by adding more columns.

+### Run the project
+Open `reporting_pipeline.Rmd`, and run the code.
+You can run this item by item by clicking on the green triangle at the top-right corner of every "chunk", or run all at once by clicking the down-arrow next to the button `-> Run`, and selecting `Run All`.

+Results of your run will appear in the folder `output`.

 ## Gathering OA information
 The pipeline harvests OA information from the following sources:
 - Directory of Open Access Journals, ([DOAJ](http://doaj.org/))